flipperdevices/flipperzero-firmware/README.md

 ## Configuration

-Apart from writing port (if not available), user has to provide few configuration options:
-* TARGET_SOC: one of Espressif SoCs can be selected as target to be flashed.
-Currently, following SoCs are supported:
-    * ESP32
-    * ESP32_S2
-    * ESP8266
-* MD5_ENABLED: if enabled, serial flasher will verify flash integrity after writing to memory.
+Apart from writing port (if not available), user can enable flash integrity check functionality by setting MD5_ENABLED option.
+If enabled, serial flasher is capable of verify flash integrity after writing to memory.

 Configuration can be passed to `cmake` via command line:

 ```
-cmake -DTARGET_SOC=ESP32 -DMD5_ENABLED=1 .. && cmake --build .
+cmake -DMD5_ENABLED=1 .. && cmake --build .
 ```

-Note: in case, no compile definitions are povided, ESP32 is set as target and MD5 check is enabled by default.
+Note: in case, no compile definitions are provided, ESP32 is set as target and MD5 check is enabled by default.
 As ROM bootloader of ESP8266 does not support MD5_CHECK, `-DMD5_ENABLED=0` has to be passed to command line.

 ### STM32 support